Increase Charitable Donations With These 5 Words

 The actions and trends that drive charitable donations are always changing.
-In this post, we’ll cover five words that tend to increase conversions, why these words work and how to incorporate them into your nonprofit marketing, direct appeals, website, and donation form.
+In this post, we’ll cover five words that can increase donations, why these words work, and how to incorporate them into your nonprofit marketing, direct appeals, website, and donation form.

 “A small $10 donation will feed a child for seven days.”

-*A word of caution: make sure that the donation you refer to could reasonably be considered small by your audience. $25 may be small to one donor, but large to another.
+Pro Tip: Make sure that the donation amount you refer to would be considered small by your target audience.
+A $25 donation may be small to one donor, but large to another.

 Emphasize that donors can take action right now.
-Make sure to follow through on the need for instant gratification by deliver, at the least, a thank you for the donation as well as evidence of the impact the donation will make.
-The donor not only gets a special message or story, but they also get the assurance that their gift will be an immediate help.
+Make sure to follow through on the need for instant gratification by delivering, at the least, a thank you for the donation as well as evidence of the impact the donation will make.
+That way the donor not only gets a special message, but they also get the assurance that their gift will be an immediate help to your cause.

-It may not be the right fit for every organization, but if your programs involve specially trained people (doctors, scientists, engineers etc.), consider referencing their expertise in your CTA.
+It may not be the right fit for every organization, but if your programs involve specially trained people (doctors, scientists, engineers etc.), consider referencing their expertise in your call-to-action (CTA).

 “Make a donation to support our expert oncologists’ research.”